-Children are taught how to keep themselves safe online through a combination of assemblies and lessons from their class teacher.
+Children are taught how to keep themselves safe online through a combination of assemblies, books and lessons from their class teacher.

 In particular, children are shown how to:

 The 'Digiduck Stories' have been created to help teachers and parents/ carers to educate children about online safety.
 Please follow this link to access the stories and accompanying teaching materials: https://www.childnet.com/resources/digiduck-stories/

 We understand that it can be overwhelming to keep up-to-date with new technologies so we highly recommend using the resources below to keep your children safe online.

 As well as the Trust Online Safety Policy, we have a range of printed guides within school that explain how you can keep your children safe online.